api-platform/docs/admin/components.md

 | children | node or function | -     | no       | -                        |
 | resource | string           | -     | yes      | endpoint of the resource |

-You can also use props accepted by React Admin [<Edit>](https://marmelab.com/react-admin/CreateEdit.html).
+You can also use props accepted by React Admin [Edit](https://marmelab.com/react-admin/CreateEdit.html).

 ### ShowGuesser

 Displays a detailed page for one item.
-Based on React Admin [<Show> component](https://marmelab.com/react-admin/Show.html).
-You can pass [<FieldGuesser>](components.md#fieldguesser) as children for simple fields, or use any of React Admin [basic fields](https://marmelab.com/react-admin/Fields.html#basic-fields) for more complex fields.
+Based on React Admin [Show component](https://marmelab.com/react-admin/Show.html).
+You can pass [FieldGuesser](components.md#fieldguesser) as children for simple fields, or use any of React Admin [basic fields](https://marmelab.com/react-admin/Fields.html#basic-fields) for more complex fields.

 ```javascript
 // BooksShow.js